UnsolvedCypher/improving-america/ideas.md

 ### Criminal Justice
 - Implement policies to limit the use of arbitration, or to make arbitration more fair.
 Currently corporations are turning to arbitration to win legal battles unfairly.
 This is a serious violation of justice.
+- Legalize (or at least decriminalize) prostitution and introduce common-sense regulation to ensure prostitutes are the safety and health of prostitutes as well as clients.
+We must destigmatize prostitutes and recognize most of them are desparate people who are out of options.

 ### Education
 - Police Officers ("resource officers") should not be in schools.
 This creates a "fast-track" to prison for many people, especially African-American children, and breeds mistrust.
 Officers should only be used in extreme cases.